evobe/evobe/Study Info/azure.md

 new-azvm -name xxx -credential xxx -location eastus -resourcegroup xxx1 #only name and credential are mandatory
 ```

+extras -- downtime is caused by changing the vm size
+proximity placement - only in same region

 windows features can also be installed via powershell

 ```powershell